ShirshaDatta/Connects-2/README.md

 <br />

 ## Having Issues
-This project uses [GitHub Issues](https://github.com/sarthakpranesh/Echo_CBT_Server/issues) for tracking bugs and feature requests, so feel free to open one if you find any :)
+This project uses [GitHub Issues](https://github.com/ShirshaDatta/Connects-2/issues) for tracking bugs and feature requests, so feel free to open one if you find any :)

 <br />

 <div align="center">

-##### Made with ❤️ by Team Echo
+##### Made with ❤️ by Team Connects-2

 </div>